marekzelinka/hacker-news-search-app/README.md

 # Hacker News Search App

-Learn the basics of building a Node.js application with Express and Pug by building an application that searches Hacker News' top stories.
+Learn the basics of building Node.js websites with Express and Pug by developing an application that searches Hacker News' top stories.

 **Full tutorial**: [How to Build a Node.js Application with Express and Pug](https://betterstack.com/community/guides/scaling-nodejs/build-nodejs-application-express-pug).